-- While initial eligibility should be limited as prescribed above, the Board should explore ways to include as many types of workers as is legal and practical, perhaps through voluntary participation for individuals not employed by participating employers, contractors, etc. (EE) - In-Home Supportive Service (IHSS) workers and child care workers should be allowed to participate.
-(EE) - Use either a Social Security Number or Individual Tax Identification Number (ITIN) to verify a participant identity.
+- While initial eligibility should be limited as prescribed above, the Board should explore ways to include as many types of workers as is legal and practical, perhaps through voluntary participation for individuals not employed by participating employers, contractors, etc. (Employee group, or "EE") - In-Home Supportive Service (IHSS) workers and child care workers should be allowed to participate.
 (EE) - Some undocumented individuals may use a Social Security Number that does not belong to them.
-The program should consider methods of identity verification that avoids "outing" undocumented workers.
+The program should consider methods of identity verification that avoids "outing" undocumented workers to their employers.
 (EE)

 • While seasonal and part-time workers are included in the definition of Employee as prescribed above while they are working, the request was made to explore establishing a minimum number of hours across a time period to be eligible to participate, aggregated across multiple employers.
 Concerns were expressed that this would require additional reporting by employers and could create administrative burden for the employers and the program.
-Employee group recommended that there should be no limitation based on hours worked and important to recognize could hinder persons who work multiple jobs.
+The employee group recommended that there should be no limitation based on hours worked and important to recognize could hinder persons who work multiple jobs.
+(ER)

 • Would allowing for voluntary participation expose the employer or the program to ERISA issues or any practical complications?
-(EE/ER)